Restrictions on rational surfaces lying in very general hypersurfaces: Morphisms from a fixed rational surface

 \end{proof}

 Using this result, we can prove a series of results about non-existence of rational surfaces in a very general hypersurface $X$, using our previous work.

-\begin{theorem} If a very general hypersurface $X$ of degree $d$ in $\PP_{\CC}^{n+c}$ is not swept out by rational surfaces from a certain class (e.g., images of generically finite morphisms from Hirzebruch surfaces), then surfaces in this class sweep out a subvariety of $X$ of codimension at least $2c+1$.
-In particular, if $c \geq \frac{n-3}{2}$, then $X$ contains no surfaces in this class. \end{theorem} \begin{proof} We start with (1).
-Let $\cB_{n,d}$ be the locus in $\cU_{n,d}$ swept out by surfaces in the given class, and let $\cB_{r,d}$ be the tower of induced varieties from $\cB_{n,d}$.
-Then by assumption, we have that $\cB_{n+c,d}$ is codimension at least $1$ in $\cU_{n+c,d}$.
+\begin{theorem} Let $d, n$ and $c$ be integers with $d < n+c$.
+If a very general hypersurface of degree $d$ in $\PP_{\CC}^{n+c}$ is not swept out by rational surfaces from a certain class (e.g., images of generically finite morphisms from Hirzebruch surfaces), then for a very general hypersurface $X$ of degree $d$ in $\PP^n$, surfaces in this class sweep out a subvariety of $X$ of codimension at least $2c+1$.
+In particular, if $c \geq \frac{n-3}{2}$, then $X$ contains no surfaces in this class. \end{theorem} \begin{proof} Let $\cB_{n,d}$ be the locus in $\cU_{n,d}$ swept out by surfaces in the given class, and let $\cB_{r,d}$ be the tower of induced varieties from $\cB_{n,d}$.
+Then by assumption, we have that $\cB_{n+c,d}$ has codimension at least $1$ in $\cU_{n+c,d}$.
 By Corollary \ref{cor-towerInducedVars}, it follows that $\cB_{n,d}$ has codimension at least $2c+1$ in $\cU_{n,d}$ and the first part of the result follows.
 Since generically finite morphisms from a surface to $X$ must sweep out a subvariety of dimension at least 2, we see that $X$ will admit no such morphisms if $2c+1 \geq n-1-1 = n-2$.
 The second result follows \end{proof}